informatics-isi-edu/ermrest/user-doc/Chado-patterns.md

 ```
 '{foo}' <@ bar
 ```
 The second form will take advantage of gin indexes; the first form will not.
+Pattern matching is also difficult on array elements.
 We might want to consider moving the array columns in `cvterm` to different tables.

 ## Implementation